Understanding Google Analytics’ Average Time on Page

 Total duration of all sessions (in seconds) / The number of sessions

-Individual session duration is calculated differently depending on whether or not there are interactions, also known as engagement hits, on the last page of a session.
-An engagement hit is counted when a user enters a page and interacts with it in a specific way that you’ve set your Google Analytics to track.
+Individual session duration is calculated differently depending on whether or not there are interactions, (more formally known as interaction hits), on the last page of a session.
+An interaction hit is counted when a user enters a page and interacts with it in a specific way that you’ve set your Google Analytics to track.

-For example, a page is often set to track playing a video as an engagement hit.
+For example, a page is often set to track playing a video as an interaction hit.
 If, on the final page you visit in a session, you:

 - Hit play on the video, the session duration is tracked up until the moment you hit play.